-- Be curious, choose a limited subject, ask a question; identify or originate/define a problem.
-It is important that this question be a 'testable' question - one in which data is taken and used to find the answer.
+- 1) Be curious, choose a limited subject, ask a question; identify or originate/define a problem.
+It is important that this question be a 'testable' question one in which data is taken and used to find the answer.
 A testable question can further be identified as one in which one or more variables can be identified and tested to see the impact of that variable on the original set of conditions.
-The question should not merely be an 'information' question where the answer is obtainable through literature research. - 2) Review published materials related to your problem or question.
+The question should not merely be an 'information' question where the answer is obtainable through literature research. - Review published materials related to your problem or question.
+This review should also include reviewing the International Rules and Guidelines (www. societyforscience.org/isef/rulesandguidelines).
 This is called background research. - 3) Evaluate possible solutions and guess why you think it will happen (hypothesis). - 4) Experimental design (procedure).
-In designing the experiment, it is critical that only one variable a condition that may effect the results of the experiment is changed at a time.
-This makes the experiment a 'controlled' experiment. - 5) Challenge and test your hypothesis through your procedure of experimentation (data collection) and analysis of your data.
-Use graphs to help see patterns in the data. - 6) Draw conclusions based on empirical evidence from the experiment. - 7) Prepare your report and exhibit.
+In designing the experiment, it is critical that only one variable - a condition that may effect the results of the experiment - is changed at a time.
+This makes the experiment a 'controlled' experiment. - Challenge and test your hypothesis through your procedure of experimentation (data collection) and analysis of your data.
+Use graphs to help see patterns in the data. - Draw conclusions based on empirical evidence from the experiment. - 7) Prepare your report and exhibit.

-- 8) Review and discuss the findings with peer group/ professional scientists - 9) New question(s) may arise from your discussions.
+- Review and discuss the findings with peer group/ professional scientists - 9) New question(s) may arise from your discussions.